XCraftTM/DBBDocs/docs/host-bot-24-7.md

       ```
       This will start the Bot and you should see the Bot Online in your Discord Server.

-    5. Optional to run the Bot 24/7, using Screen
+    5. Optional, to run the Bot 24/7, using Screen
       ```bash
       screen -S BotName node bot.js
       ```